Garry Cooper (pilot): Military awards

 Collection of six new US awards presented to Cooper on 16 May 1981.
-Open are the certificate and citation for Cooper's Air Force, along with the Air Force Cross medal.
-This was the first US Air Force Cross presented to a foreign national.
+Open are the certificate and citation for Cooper's Air Force Cross, along with the Air Force Cross medal.
+Cooper is the only foreign recipient of the US Air Force Cross.
+Awarded for extraordinary heroism for saving Colonel Robert E. Archer, Commander of the 2nd Brigade, 9th Infantry Division, after their helicopter was shot down on 18 Aug 1968.

 Author – 'Sock it to 'em Baby'

 With co-author Robert Hillier, Garry Cooper wrote a book about his Vietnam experience in 1968.
 In 2006 the book was published under the title, Sock it to 'em Baby – Forward Air Controller in Vietnam.

 Gathering of Eagles Nomination

 Gathering of Eagles Class of 2025.
 From left to right; MAJGEN Charles Bolden Jr, FLTLT Garry Cooper, John & Martha King, MAJ John Luckadoo, SEAC Ramon Colon-Lopez, GEN Ronald Fogleman, LTGEN Marc Sasseville, COL Charles DeBellevue and Andre Borschberg.

 Garry Cooper signing official lithograph for the Gathering of Eagles Class of 2025.

-Each year, the United States Air Force's Air Command and Staff College commemorates individuals who have made significant contributions to air, space and cyberspace power through their Gathering of Eagles program.
+Each year, the United States Air Force's Air Command and Staff College commemorates individuals who have made significant contributions to air, space and cyberspace power through their Gathering of Eagles Program.
 Nominees are given the title of 'Eagle'.
 For his lifelong contribution to aviation and for his heroic service to the USAF and US Army during the Vietnam War, Cooper was nominated as an Eagle for the Gathering of Eagles Class of 2025.
-Cooper is the first Australian to be nominated for this prestigious recognition.
+Cooper was the first Australian to be nominated for this prestigious recognition.
 Cooper's official Gathering of Eagles video can be viewed here.